 For young adults who are working or going to college in the area, there is a Young Adult social group that meets one to two times per month for movies, dinner, comedy shows, and other activities.
 Participants must be at least age 18 and have graduated from high school.
 The group offers social skills coaching, but not safety supervision.
 For additional information, please phone 516-319-4289.

-The Cody Center provides two programs that address the needs of students with autism spectrum and related disabilities that have the ability and the desire to attend college.
-The programs are provided by Cody Center staff members on the campuses of Suffolk County Community College, in collaboration with college staff members.
+The Center for Autism Spectrum Disorders provides two programs that address the needs of students with autism spectrum and related disabilities that have the ability and the desire to attend college.
+The programs are provided by The Center for Autism Spectrum Disorders staff members on the campuses of Suffolk County Community College, in collaboration with college staff members.